RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 9. In the measured values section you will have the results pH 4.01, 7.00, 9.21 record these values on the logging sheet
 10. Record the temperature of the buffers measured during the calibration
 11. Refer to the calculation and recording data section before going any further
-12. Remove the buffers and put them back in their respective containers
-13. Put the empty cups in the sink

 ## Calculation and recording data